aaronpdennis/congress-maps/README.md

 6. use tippecanoe to create a vector `mbtiles` file
 7. upload your data to Mapbox
 8. modify the Mapbox style source to reference your account
-9. modify `index.html` to reference your account and use your access tokens
+9. modify `index.html` to reference your account and access token

 To complete these steps, run the commands below.
-Replace `MAPBOX_USERNAME` with your Mapbox username and replace `MAPBOX_ACESS_TOKEN` with a `scope:write` access token from your Mapbox account.
+Replace `MAPBOX_USERNAME` with your Mapbox username, `MAPBOX_DEFAULT_ACCESS_TOKEN` with your mapbox default access token, and `MAPBOX_ACESS_TOKEN` with a `uploads:write` scope access token from your [Mapbox account](https://www.mapbox.com/studio/account/tokens).

 ```
 # setup Mapbox account name and access tokens